 Kamran Khavarani,renowned Iranian artist

-Kamran Khavarani creator of Romanticism with the abstraction
+Kamran Khavarani creator of Abstract Romanticism

 Kamran Khavarani was born into an artistic family in Iran in 1941.
 He started painting at the age of three and when he was twelve years old, he began to study classical painting with the well-known artist, Reza Samimi.